p4cket-hunt3r/Social-media-brute-force-attack-/README.md

 pip install requirment.txt

 ```
+3.create a directory named wordlist

-3.create world list of victim and add to word list folder (for brute force attack)
+4.create world list of victim and add to word list folder (for brute force attack)

 ---